-The President of the Council is hereby authorised to designate the person(s) empowered to sign the Agreement on behalf of the Union, subject to its conclusion.
+The President of the Council is hereby authorised to designate the person(s) empowered to sign the Agreement on behalf of the Union.

-The Agreement shall be applied on a provisional basis as from the date of signature thereof pending the completion of the procedures for conclusion.
+The Agreement shall be applied on a provisional basis as from the day following the date of signature thereof, pending the completion of the procedures for conclusion.